random532/brut/README.md

 A: run "pkg remove xdisk"<br>

 Q: Is it safe? <br>
-A: Non-root users can see the partitions, only root can edit them. <br>
+A: There are mixed opinions about whether GUI programms should issue root commands. <br>
+Either way, xdisk uses sudo(8) as backend.
+This way xdisk will mirror the security policy<br>
+of sudo.
+More in sudo.conf(5).

 Q: How do I mount/unmount?<br>
 A: Right-click on a partition.
-If you have permissions, a popup menu will appear.<br>
+A popup menu will appear.<br>

 Q: Why is this not an official port?<br>
-A: It needs more testing. <br>
+A: It's still in development. <br>
-   I only tested it on a thinkpad x220 and a raspberry pi 3.<br>
+   I test it on a thinkpad x220 and a raspberry pi 3.<br>